-If you are having trouble downloading and accessing a Rideshare app, call customer service on the back of your ID card for assistance.
+If you are having trouble downloading and access a Rideshare app, call customer service on the back of your ID card for assistance.
+You may use flexible benefits on your Blue Benefit Bucks card to schedule and pay for transportation services to any health location.
+There is a \$500 per year benefit allowance every year for transportation and eyewear combined.